-• Childcare qualifications and courses relevant to the setting i.e. Childcare Level 2 or 3 qualifications.

-- Childminder training to develop more childcare places for Armed Forces Families, registration costs and insurance costs for the 1st year. - Curriculum specific training for practitioners and managers, i.e. PSED or ESOL. - Business training for childcare providers. - Specific training and resources for 2-year-olds. - SEND or SENCO training and resources. - Funding for additional or agency staff to release permanent staff to access training.
+- Childcare qualifications and courses relevant to the setting i.e. Childcare Level 2 or 3 qualifications. - Childminder training, registration and insurance for the 1st year. - Curriculum specific training for practitioners and managers, i.e. PSED or ESOL. - Business training for childcare providers. - Specific training and resources for 2-year-olds. - SEND or SENCO training and resources. - Funding for additional or agency staff to release permanent staff to access training.